The Vintage-Clothing Magnate Who Grew Up on a Commune

 Sneakers or slippers?
 Definitely slippers, but the silk jacquard baroque style.

 What’s something your social-media followers don’t know about you?
-I was raised on a commune in Northern California, and I went to American school in Bulgaria, right after the fall of the Soviet Union.
+I was raised on a commune in Northern California, and I went to American school in Bulgaria, after the fall of the Soviet Union.

 What was the last website you looked at?
 Nutrition facts for eggplant.